zoltanctoth/ceu-cloud-class/further-resource_tamas.md

 ## Cloud Computing and AWS

 ### Books
-It is important to highlight that books might not be the best source of information as AWS is changing dinamically, almost on a day-to-day basis.
+It is important to highlight that books might not be the best source of information as AWS is changing dynamically, almost on a day-to-day basis.
 However, the three books listed below could be really useful for either starting from the beginning, or preparing for a certificate, etc.

 #### Amazon Web Services in Action